BioDivHealth/sitetool/inst/app/www/about.md

     the mean value of that measurement is shown within the analysis distance.

-4. You can add and remove sites from your “generated” and “selected lists.
+4. Click on a point to switch a site between a “generated” and “selected"" site.
 The map will also update.

 5. The stats tab indicates whether the selected sites are statistically different from the generated sites across land cover values.